 1913

-Burberry moves to a larger London premises in Haymarket, designed by the Architect Walter Cave.
+Burberry moves to a larger London premise in Haymarket, having had a presence in the city since 1891.
+The store was designed by the noted architect Walter Cave.

 1914